 Next, we'll discuss Dunlopillo's Go (Pocket Sprung) Mattresses:

 With a healthy layer of latex, Dunlopillo's Go Collection features pocket sprung mattresses with encapsulated pocket springs that adjust independently for less partner disturbance and pressure point pain.
-They are designed to work with the latex layer for a medium firmness supportive contour.
+With added comfort fibre layers to the latex, they are designed to work with the latex layer for a medium firmness supportive contour.
 These mattresses get good initial reception from customers, but there are some that had problems with longevity.

-The Pros: Latex, pocket sprung hybrid mattresses with multiple firmness options.
+The Pros: Latex foam, pocket sprung hybrid mattresses with multiple firmness options.

 The Cons: Some problems with durability reported.